bilal02arbisoft/Typing-Tester-Task/README.md

 - json.JSONDecodeError: Raised for errors in decoding JSON responses.
 - ValueError: Raised for invalid input values during the test.
 - RuntimeError: Raised for general errors during execution.
-Error messages are logged to the console, and the application attempts to handle and recover from errors where possible.

 # Code Contributions